Zvijezda (company): History

 In 1941, Yugoslavia came under occupation of Axis powers and Prva hrvatska tvornica ulja was now located in the capital of the Nazi puppet state Independent State of Croatia.
 Most members of the Alexander family, who were Jewish, either fled the country or perished in the Holocaust, and all of their assets including that of Prva hrvatska tvornica ulja were seized and transferred to another joint-stock company, Povlašteno hrvatsko industrijsko trgovačko d. d.
 (POHIT).
 Due to association with the anti-fascist resistance movement of Yugoslav Partisans, the red star on the logo and branding of the company and its products was censored and replaced with a black circle.
 The company produced at a reduced capacity during World War II due to a lack of raw materials.
 In 1943, it came under control of the German Wehrmacht and all of its oil was shipped either to Germany or to the Eastern Front.

 After World War II and establishment of the Socialist Federal Republic of Yugoslavia, Prva hrvatska tvornica ulja was nationalised and its name was changed first to Tvornica ulja – Crvena zvijezda ("Oil Factory – Red Star") and then Tvornica ulja Zagreb ("Oil Factory Zagreb"; TUZ) according to the naming scheme established for most companies in the newly established system.
 One of the first tasks was modernisation of transport of raw materials, now powered with conveyor belts rather than by horses.
 The company's workers elected their first workers' council in 1950, following the introduction of the socialist self-management system in Yugoslavia.
 In 1952, a production control research laboratory was founded in TUZ; by 1956 this laboratory developed a new product on the Yugoslav market — margarine.
 In 1957, TUZ was expanded with a hydraulic station built on a newly appropriated 56 hectares large area in Žitnjak.
 In 1959, TUZ developed and brought another first product on the country's market — mayonnaise — and remained the sole producer of mayonnaise in Yugoslavia throughout the 1960s.
 In the early 1970s, TUZ accounted for over one-third of edible vegetable fats consumption in Yugoslavia, rivaling Dijamant from SR Serbia.

 As Croatia seceded from Yugoslavia in the early 1990s, Tvornica ulja Zagreb underwent privatisation and was acquired by Agrokor in 1993, and had been renamed Zvijezda d. d. in 1995.
 Since independence of Croatia and as of 2017, Zvijezda remains the sole producer of mayonnaise in the country.
 With Agrokor engulfed in debt and scandals, Zvijezda was transferred to a newly established Fortenova Group in 2019 and renamed Zvijezda plus d. d.
+In 2026, as part of its divestment programme, Fortenova Group sold Zvijezda plus and its Slovenian affiliate to the Osijek-based food producer Žito d.d. for €94.06 million.